olvaffe/olv-notes/systems/distros/debian.md

 - schedule
   - debian has a stable release roughly every 2 years
   - a stable release has a point release roughly every 2 months
-  - after a new release, the old release has security support for 1 year
+  - after a new stable release, the old stable release has security support for 1 year
 - suites/repos
   - a release uses `stable` repo
     - use codenames such as `bookworm` instead to avoid unexpected upgrade to